BOK Center: Amenities

 The BOK Center holds 37 public restrooms—12 men's restrooms, 16 women's restrooms, and 9 family restrooms—with 300 toilets and urinals.
 Dressing rooms with wooden lockers, hydrotherapy and workout rooms, a players lounge, locker rooms for game officials, and office space for coaches, trainers, and equipment managers are also located within the building.
-The arena's hanging scoreboard, considered one of the most advanced in the country, is suspended above the arena floor and measures 50000 lb and 30 × 33 ft, making use of four 8 × 14 ft HD screens, four 8 × 8 ft HD screens, a wrap-around 9 ft HD screen, and another 3 ft wrap-around HD screen.
+The arena's hanging scoreboard, is suspended above the arena floor and measures 50000 lb and 30 × 33 ft, making use of four 8 × 14 ft HD screens, four 8 × 8 ft HD screens, a wrap-around 9 ft HD screen, and another 3 ft wrap-around HD screen.
 Designed by Forty Forty Agency and manufactured by Daktronics, the project received $3.6 million in private donations, with some funds going toward an advanced video recording system.

 There are 14 concession outlets, seven of which belong to Tulsa-area restaurants that supplement typical arena food.
 Restaurant branches within the building are Billy's On the Square (American fast-casual), Mazzio's, Papa John's, Doc Popcorn, and The Dog House (hot dogs).
 General concessions serve Mexican food at Wholly Tacomoli, stuffed pretzels and hot dogs at Backstage, gourmet hot dogs at Frank's, chicken baskets and baked potatoes at Fuel and chicken sandwiches and veggie burgers at Roadie's Grill.

 Nearly $1.5 million was allocated to artwork within the building in light of a city ordinance mandating that at least 1% of construction costs for any municipal project be used for public art.
 Tulsa's Arts Commission selected five artists out of nearly 300 applicants to decorate the interior of the building with the intention of capturing the spirit of the city and state.
 Of their pieces, the largest is a cloud-like cloth sculpture designed by Kendell Buster that weighs 5,000 lb and hangs above the main concourse.
 Four 22 ft Native American medallions designed by Bill and Demos Glass decorate the main concourse floor, along with a series of 25 paintings of tallgrass prairie landscapes created by Mark Lewis that adorn a wall on the main lobby's third level.
 A 9 × 24 ft black-and-white painting of rearing horses created by Joe Andoe hangs on a wall near a concession stand on the north side of the building, and a light display created by Jenny Holzer is also within the arena.